 In sixth grade, most students are just beginning to understand their social identities.
-With the support of a $10,000 AEF grant made in June 2019 to a multi-disciplinary team of teachers at Gibbs School, a new project-based learning (PBL) course will help students develop both their social and self-awareness.
+With the support of a $10,000 AEF grant made in June 2019, a new project-based learning (PBL) course will help students develop both their social and self-awareness.

 Project block learning (PBL) is designed to be dynamic and student-centered and to help students achieve a deep understanding of a subject through active, inquiry-based learning.
 There are a variety of PBL classes at Gibbs.
 A primary goal of this new social justice-oriented project block is to have students explore their own identities, observe the Arlington community, and complete a project to make our community more equitable.
 Students will engage in Youth Participatory Action Research, an innovative approach to teaching youth about community activism grounded in principles of equity.